Amy Walsh (soccer)

 Amy Heather Walsh (born 13 September 1977) is a former soccer midfielder for the Canada national team.
 From 1998 to 2009, she played 102 matches for the national team.
 In May 2017, Walsh was inducted into the Canadian Soccer Hall of Fame.
 Walsh works as a TV analyst.
 Her sister, Cindy Walsh, also played for the Canadian women's team.

-Career

 Collegiate career

 Walsh began her collegiate career at McGill University in 1996, earning All-Canadian honours.
 Walsh attended the University of Nebraska during the 1997–99 seasons, where she was twice named on the first team (All-Conference) and once on the first-team (All-Central Region).

 Club career

 Walsh played professionally for the Atlanta Beat of Women's United Soccer Association, reaching the 2001 WUSA final.
 Walsh played for Ottawa Fury FC and FC Select Rive-Sud.
 She also played for the Montreal Xtreme and Laval Comets of the American W-League.
 Walsh played her last season in 2009.
 She gave birth to a child in January 2010, having played with Laval for four months during the pregnancy.